carbonplan/research/articles/microsoft-2021-insights/index.md

   or realistic.
 </FigureCaption>

-To help guide interpretation of these metrics, we validate with a <CheckCircle sx={{position: 'relative', width: [25, 25, 25, 30], height: [19, 19, 19, 22], strokeWidth: [1.5, 1.5, 1.5, 2], px: [1], top: ['4px']}}/> the mechanism, volume, negativity, and permanence of each project if we can independently confirm claims with reasonable confidence, based on the best available science, data, and public documentation.
-Where we don’t feel confident about validation, we simply report the project claim without giving it a <CheckCircle sx={{position: 'relative', width: [25, 25, 25, 30], height: [19, 19, 19, 22], strokeWidth: [1.5, 1.5, 1.5, 2], px: [1], top: ['4px']}}/>.
+To help guide interpretation of these metrics, we validate with a <InlineCheck/> the mechanism, volume, negativity, and permanence of each project if we can independently confirm claims with reasonable confidence, based on the best available science, data, and public documentation.
+Where we don’t feel confident about validation, we simply report the project claim without giving it a <InlineCheck/>.
 In the case of additionality (would the claimed climate benefits occur without the project?) and specificity (was there enough information for us to perform our analysis?) we assign a qualitative score on a scale of 1 to 3.

 For this update to our database, we have also included a cross-cutting project score on a 5-point scale.
 This score integrates our efforts to validate projects across all metrics, with 1 point each for validation of mechanism, volume, negativity, and permanence.
 We then add 1 point for a perfect score on additionality, or subtract 1 point for the lowest score on additionality.